(4 votes, average: 5.00 out of 5)

 Additionally, a timestamp also gets incorporated into the software, thus, optimizing its authenticity.

-After the software has been hashed and encrypted by the publisher, it will now get uploaded to the server for all the end-users.
+After the publisher hashed and encrypted the software, it will now get uploaded to the server for all the end-users.

-After the software has been signed and timestamped, the developers can now publish it.
+After the software is signed and timestamped, the developers can publish it.
 So now, when the end-users try to download the browser will immediately know that the software is signed with an EV Code Signing Certificate and the software has come from a reliable developer and has not been subjected to any alteration.

 These are the steps involved in code signing software.
 Now, let us discuss why a Hardware Token is needed for EV Validation Code Signing.